Unsupervised Paraphrasing with Pretrained Language Models: Model

 \subsection{Dynamic Blocking}

-As mentioned in Section~\ref{sec:introduction}, BART with greedy decoding or top-k/p sampling always copies through the source sequence.
-In order to force the model to generate in a different surface form, we propose Dynamic Blocking (Figure~\ref{fig:dynamic blocking}) as the decoding algorithm.
-As illustrated in Algorithm~\ref{alg:dynamic blocking}, we represent the source sequence $S$ as a list of tokens $S = (S_0, S_1, ..., S_M)$ and the generated sequence as $G = (G_0, G_1, ..., G_N)$.
-Suppose that during generation, the model generates $G_j$ that is identical to some $S_i$ (it is not necessary that $i = j$).
-Then during generation of $G_{j+1}$, the algorithm forbids the model to generate $S_{i+1}$.
-Such blocking forces the generated sequence to deviate from the original one by imposing $G_{j+1} \neq S_{i+1}$.
-Note that the blocking of $S_{i+1}$ only lasts for one step.\footnote{Of course we could block for more steps to incur more syntactic variance, but we found through early experiments that blocking for one step already generates decent enough paraphrases.} After $G_{j+1}$ is generated, we will perform a different blocking iff $G_{j+1} \in S$.
+Unlike previous diversity-promoting work which mainly focuses on the target side and encourages dissimilarity among beams~\cite{vijayakumar2018diverse,kumar-etal-2019-submodular,holtzman2019curious}, Dynamic Blocking takes the source input into account to guide the model toward generating in a different surface form (Figure~\ref{fig:dynamic blocking}).
+As illustrated in Algorithm~\ref{alg:dynamic blocking}, we represent the source sequence $S$ as a list of tokens $S = (S_0, S_1, ..., S_M)$ and similarly the generated sequence as $G = (G_0, G_1, ..., G_N)$.
+Suppose that during generation, the model emits $G_j$ that is identical to some $S_i$ (it is not necessary that $i = j$).
+Then for the next generation step $G_{j+1}$, the algorithm forbids the model to generate $S_{i+1}$.
+Note that we block $S_{i+1}$ for only one step.
+After $G_{j+1}$ is generated, we perform a different blocking for $G_{j+2}$ iff $G_{j+1} \in S$.